harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 ## So why go to all this work?

-I do not know. please help me.
+I do not know.
+Please help me.
 I have lost control.

 Thanks for reading.
 [Email me](mailto:harper@modest.com) and we can chat vcards!